Histoplasmosis - acute (primary) pulmonary

 - Urine test for Histoplasma capsulatum antigen

 Most cases of histoplasmosis clear up without specific treatment.
-Patients are advised to rest and take medication to control fever.
+People are advised to rest and take medicine to control fever.

-Your doctor may prescribe medication if you are sick for more than 4 weeks, have a weakened immune system, or are having breathing problems.
+Your health care provider may prescribe medicine if you are sick for more than 4 weeks, have a weakened immune system, or are having breathing problems.

-When histoplasmosis infection is severe or gets worse, the illness may last for one to six months.
+When histoplasmosis infection is severe or gets worse, the illness may last up to 6 months.
 Even then, it is rarely fatal.

-Acute pulmonary histoplasmosis can get worse over time, or can become chronic pulmonary histoplasmosis (which doesn't go away).
+Acute pulmonary histoplasmosis can get worse over time, or can become long-term (chronic) pulmonary histoplasmosis (which doesn't go away).